 We champion engineers who can truly be said to have improved the world, or advanced the discipline of mechanical engineering.

-Applications for 2015 awards are now open.
+Applications for 2015 awards are now closed.

 New for 2015, a prize awarded to an individual or group making a significant contribution to the encouragement of young people towards a career in engineering.

 Prize: Up to £10,000.00 plus certificate

 Awarded to an individual(s) for their outstanding contribution to alleviating poverty in the developing world through innovative technology and engineering solutions.

 Awarded to a member(s) of the Institution who, contributes most in that year (or over recent years) to modern engineering science – by way of research, invention, experimental work, a paper on a modern engineering subject, originality in engineering design or by service to engineering.

 The Verena Winifred Holmes Award (previously the Equality and Diversity Award) is intended to recognise those individuals who have achieved by undertaking a unique challenge or experience, perhaps to benefit people from groups with different needs, or with a past record of disadvantage or low participation.